Bangladeshi cricket team in Pakistan in 2024: Squads

 On 17 August 2024, Mahmudul Hasan Joy was ruled out of the series with a groin injury.
 On 19 August 2024, Aamir Jamal was ruled out of the series due to back injury.
-On 28 August 2024, Abrar Ahmed, Aamir Jamal who was initially released due to injury and Kamran Ghulam added to the squad for the second Test.
+On 28 August 2024, Abrar Ahmed, Aamir Jamal who was initially released due to injury and Kamran Ghulam were added to the squad for the second Test.